top of page

 4. Concluding Sentence

 A concluding sentence signals the end of the paragraph.
-An optional component is usually recommended to summarise a lengthy discussion in a paragraph.
+Summarising or providing a final thought is optional (Oshima & Hogue, 2006).
+This optional component is generally recommended to summarise lengthy discussions concisely in a paragraph.
 By leaving an impact or remark on the readers, you can summarise the points of the body paragraph or rephrase the topic sentence.

 5. Coherence